mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 New Algorithms
 ##############

+- :ref:`DeadTimeCorrection <algm-DeadTimeCorrection>` will correct for the detector dead time.
 - :ref:`CalculateDynamicRange <algm-CalculateDynamicRange>` will calculate the Q range of a SANS workspace.
 - :ref:`MatchSpectra <algm-MatchSpectra>` is an algorithm that calculates factors to match all spectra to a reference spectrum.
 - :ref:`MaskBinsIf <algm-MaskBinsIf>` is an algorithm to mask bins according to criteria specified as a muparser expression.